Amararyan/SNID-SAGE/docs/ai/openrouter-setup.md

 # OpenRouter Setup for SNID SAGE

+Note: This page is a work in progress.

 SNID SAGE uses OpenRouter to provide AI-powered spectrum analysis.
 This guide covers the essential setup steps.

 ## Setup Overview